Vaishali715/Final_Project/README.md

 ### Explanation of model choice, including limitations and benefits
 * For Mushroom classification we have tried four models:
-  * Logistic Regression (Accuracy: 0.9995)
+  * Logistic Regression (Accuracy: 0.93)
-  * SVM(Support Vector Machine) (Accuracy: 1.0)
+  * SVM(Support Vector Machine) (Accuracy: 0.94)
-  * Deep Neural Network (Accuracy: 0.9862)
+  * Deep Neural Network (Accuracy: 0.8387)
   * Random Forest Classifier (Accuracy: 1.0)

 Initially we selected and used Logistic Regression Model, but after evaluating other models, such as Deep Neural Network, Support Vector Machine and Random Forest Classifier, we decided to use Random Forest classifier.
-We realized that Neural Network might be overfitting the data by overanalyzing and creating unnecessary patterns, one of the reasons the model yields the least accurate score of the four models, Then we decided on the Logistic Regression model, and even though the model did a nearly perfect job of a 0.9995 accuracy, we realized that with a total of 21 features and 111 dummies, it may be better to use a more complex model that might yield an accuracy of 1.
-Therefore, we finally decided on the Random Forest Classifier that yields an accuracy of 1.
+We realized that Neural Network might be overfitting the data by overanalyzing and creating unnecessary patterns, one of the reasons the model yields the least accurate score of the four models with an accuracy of only 83.87%, Then we decided on the Logistic Regression model, and even though the model did a nearly perfect job of a 93% accuracy, we realized that with a total of 20 features and lots of variation in the data due to 20 categorical features, it may be better to use a more complex model that might yield an accuracy of 100%.
+We used Support Vector Machine and the model improved another percentage point to 94%.
+Lastly, we tried the Random Forest model, which yielded an accuracy of 100%.
+Therefore, we decided to give with the Random Forest Model.

 * Benefits
+  * First and foremost, Random Forest ended up being the only model that yielded an accuracy of 100% with all observations properly classified.
+Therefore, after trying all other models, we decided to go with Random Forest because it provided us the best results.
-  * Out of all the models Support Vector Machine and Random Forest yield a perfect accuracy score of 1 with all outcomes classified correctly.
-We prefer Random Forest over Support Vector Machine because considering the large amount of categorical features we have, Random Forest adds randomness to the model, while growing the trees.
+  * Random Forest adds randomness to the model, while growing the trees.
 Random Forest searches for the best feature within a subset of features, which also reduces overfitting.
-After deleting unnecessary features, we still end up with 21 features, and since all these features are categorical variable they end becoming a total of 113 dummy variables.
-Therefore Random Forest has a lot of depth and thus, can help us account for all the 113 dummies we have in our model.
+After deleting unnecessary features, we still end up with 20 features, all of which are categorical and have a number of unique values.
+Therefore Random Forest has a lot of depth and thus, can help us account for the variation in our model.
 * Limitation
   * Random Forest has a kind of a black box approach, therefore, we have very little control on what the model does and therefore the model is less customizeable, we can at best only change the parameters or random seeds.
 Therefore, it is a predictive modeling tool, not a descriptive tool.
   * Another problem with Random Forest is that a large number of trees can make the algorithm too slow and ineffective for real time predictions.
 Therefore, if we end up with too many trees our model may slow down and may not perform well.